Note 3 - Summary of Significant Accounting Policies

 2from the goodwill test.
 Under Step

-2,an entity had to perform procedures to determine the fair value at the impairment testing date of its assets and labilities following the procedure that would be required in determining the fair value of assets acquires and labilities assumed in a business combination.
-Instead, an entity should perform its annual, or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
-The amendments in this ASU are effective beginning after
+2,an entity had to perform procedures to determine the fair value at the impairment testing date of its assets and liabilities following the procedure that would be required in determining the fair value of assets acquired and liabilities assumed in a business combination.
+Instead, an entity should measure goodwill impairment and test by comparing the fair value of a reporting unity with its carrying amount.
+The Company adopted this standard effective

-notanticipate that the adoption of this standard will have a material impact on its consolidated financial position and results of operations.
+nothave a material impact on the Company's consolidated financial position and results of operations.

 The entire disclosure for all significant accounting policies of the reporting entity.